bbglab/oncodrivefml/docs/source/configuration.rst

        The option ``method = 'bysample'`` is equivalent to ``method = 'complement'`` but forces the classifier (see below) to be ``SAMPLE``.

-  - The classifier parameter indicates which column from the regions file to use to group the mutations when computing the signature.
+  - The classifier parameter indicates which column from the mutations file is used to group the mutations when computing the signature.
 E.g. grouping by ``SAMPLE`` generates one signature for each sample.
-    A common option is to group mutations by cancer type:
-    ``classifier = 'CANCER_TYPE'``.
+    Only ``SAMPLE``, ``CANCER_TYPE`` and ``SIGNATURE`` columns can be used.

   - You can decide to use only SNP (``include_mnp = False``) or also use MNP mutations (``include_mnp = True``).